10 steps for dogs and cats with ear conditions

 - Proper assessment is always necessary.

-- Remember that ear inflammation is a result of other underlying issues – the most common areas to address are:
+- Remember ear inflammation is a result of other underlying issues – the most common areas to address are:

 - Colon balance